On the interplay between notions of additive and multiplicative largeness and its combinatorial applications: Extremal examples

 is such that $\dstar_{\semintimes}(A) \geq 1-\eps$.
 On the other hand, Dirichlet's pigeonhole principle argument shows that the set $\N \setminus A$ is $\ip_r^*$ (actually, $\Delta_r^*$) in $\seminplus$ for any $r > 2 \eps^{-1}$.
 Therefore, $A$ is not $\ipnaught$ in $\seminplus$. \end{proof}

 This lemma is optimal in the sense that if $\dstar_{\semintimes}(A) = 1$, then $A$ is multiplicatively thick and hence, by Theorem \ref{thm:multpwsimpliesaddipnaught}, additively $\ipnaught$.
 In fact, this lemma produces sets $A$ which have multiplicative upper Banach density arbitrarily close to 1 but are not multiplicatively piecewise syndetic (by Corollary \ref{cor:ipstarimpliesmultpsstar}, since $\N \setminus A$ is additively $\ipnaught^*$).
-Such sets can be seen as weak multiplicative analogues of sets described by Ernst Straus \cite[Theorem 2.20]{bbhsaddimpliesmult} having natural additive density arbitrarily close to 1 yet no shifts being additively IP.
+Such sets can be seen as weak multiplicative analogues of sets $A$ described by Ernst Straus \cite[Theorem 2.20]{bbhsaddimpliesmult} with $\lim_{n \to \infty} |A \cap \{1, \ldots, n\}| \big/ n$ existing and being arbitrarily close to 1 yet having no shifts being additively IP.
 Such sets were shown to exist in countably infinite, amenable groups -- and hence, in particular, in $\semintimes$ -- in \cite[Theorem 6.4]{bcrzpaper}.